celinekaram99/grades_calc/README.md

 **4.** open your browser at **http://localhost:3000/** the application will be available

 ## :heavy_division_sign: Using the Calculator

-The application allows the user to enter the final grades and the user determines how many grades he have.
-The user then enters their scores for each subject and after that the application calculates the grade average
+The application allows the user to calculate the grade average and the user determines how many grades he has. <br>

-The user interface is built using EJS and is rendered on the server using a render server such as Pug, Mustache, or Handlebars.
+The user then enters their scores for each subject and after that, the application calculates the grade average and returns them.

 **Example how to use:** <br>
 ![alt text](https://github.com/celinekaram99/grades_calc/blob/master/ezgif.com-gif-maker.gif?raw=true)